The eCommerce Integration Trap (For Decorated Apparel & Print Businesses)

 2. Look for platforms built for your industry

 There are eCommerce platforms specifically built for print, embroidery, and decorated apparel.
 They understand artwork upload.
-They understand customization.
+They understand customisation.
 They integrate with production systems out of the box.

 They're not as trendy as Shopify.
 But they're cheaper to implement, they work faster, and they don't require a £40k integration project to talk to your ERP.